rosasalberto/StyleGAN2-TensorFlow-2.x/README.md

 * Support for TensorFlow custom operations
 * Support for CPU usage

+The Conv2D op currently does not support grouped convolutions on the CPU.
+In consequence, when running with CPU, batch size should be 1.

 Download network parameters to *weights* folder manually https://drive.google.com/drive/folders/1rhuvN90EGsRhvjQq5gio8VYw7f0LojaK?usp=sharing, or simpy run *download.py* script located in *weights* folder.

 ```